matteoramazzotti/PathLay/docs/usage.rst

 *	Mark the column number of the dataset that stores p-values and write a threshold for them

 .. note::
-	Depending on the Analysis Mode you will choose for PathLay, not all of the above configurations must be performed:
+	Depending on the Analysis you will setup later for PathLay, not all of the above configurations must be performed:

-	 *	An "ID Only" analysis just requires an ID list in your dataset file
-	 *	an "ID + DE" analysis requires an ID list with Expression Values associated
-	 *	A "Full" analysis requires all the above plus a list of p-values associated to each ID.

-Once configuration is done you can click the "Save" button and the Experiment Package will be created.
+Once the configuration is done you can click the "Save" button and the Experiment Package will be created.
 The "Save" button will of course also save any modification you will submit to PathLay when you will reload this Experiment Package in the future.

 .. _usage_home_load: